 In the Twenties, he composed big Tin Pan Alley pop hits like 'Nagasaki'; in the Thirties, the first of four great American train songs, 'Shuffle Off To Buffalo'; in the Forties, the number that earned Glenn Miller the world's first gold record, 'Chattanooga Choo Choo'; and in the Fifties, big Italiano ballads like 'Inamorata'.
 In the Sixties, Chris Montez had a hit with 'The More I See You', and in the Seventies Art Garfunkel with 'I Only Have Eyes For You'.
 In the Eighties, his score for 42nd Street provided Broadway with one of its few homegrown blockbusters on an otherwise Lloyd Webberized Great White Way, and in the Nineties his big orchestral theme from An Affair To Remember did most of the heavy lifting for Meg Ryan and Tom Hanks in Sleepless In Seattle.

-As for his lyricist on "At Last", last week I put it this way:
+As for his lyricist on "At Last", a while back I put it this way:

 Harry Warren's two most productive partnerships were with Al Dubin in the Thirties and Mack Gordon in the Forties.
 Both were large men who died young.
 Al Dubin ate all day, and drank and womanized all night.
 Mack Gordon ate all day, didn't drink, and struck out with showgirls.
 Likewise, there's a little more life in Dubin's lyrics, a little more 'hip-hooray and ballyhoo', as he put it in 'Lullaby of Broadway'.
 Gordon's love songs tend toward the tried and tested ...and occasionally veer into the incompetent.